If you’re looking for a way to give your home the wow-factor, there’s no better place to start than by shopping for antiques.

 Colour and style

-Once you have your new antique piece, it might be worth thinking about what else you can do to help it fit perfectly into your home.
+Once you have your new antique piece, it might be worth thinking about what else you can do to help it fit in with your existing modern furnishings.

 Variety is the spice of life